-Site 34, the upper camp, is located at the top of Kangukhsam Mountain and consisted of a substation transformer pad, two ASTs, a radome building, and the upper quarters building (Figure A-2).
-Site structures and ASTs were demolished and removed during the 2003 field season.
+Site 34, the upper camp, is located at the top of Kangukhsam Mountain and consisted of a substation transformer pad, two ASTs, a radome building, and the upper quarters building season.
 Historical soil sampling indicated the presence of PCBs at a maximum concentration of 1.4 mg/kg in soil adjacent to the concrete transformer pad.
 During the 2001 investigation, additional surface soil samples were collected from a grid around the former pad.
 PCBs were detected at a maximum concentration of 1.06 mg/kg (USACE 2009a).
 Soil samples were also collected from various locations near the ASTs, an outfall pipe, the former drum field, and background locations.
-DRO was detected at a maximum concentration of 1,100 mg/kg (USACE 2009a).
+DRO was detected at a maximum concentration of 1,100 mg/kg environment, Site 34 was determined to be NFA in 2009 (USACE 2009a).